 Introduction to Ansible Install

-This is an outline on Ansible Install.
+This is an outline of Ansible Install.
 Ansible is a software provisioning tool, and it is available as open-source.
-It can be used for application deployment and configuration management where infrastructure as a code is enabled.
-It can be executed on UNIX systems and Windows.
-It is also used as orchestration management, which can be deployed automatically in many environments.
+It can be executed on both UNIX systems and Windows.
+Additionally, it serves as orchestration management, enabling automatic deployment in various environments.
+You can execute it on both UNIX systems and Windows.
+Additionally, it serves as orchestration management, allowing automatic deployment in various environments.
 It automates the process of application deployment, configuration management, orchestration, and other IT processes.
-The process of installing Ansible in a different environment is seen here.
+You can see the process of installing Ansible in a different environment here.

 Installation of Ansible

 The management systems of Ansible should not imply added dependencies on the environment, and it is consistent.
-It should be able to develop refined and secured environments where Ansible doesn’t enable to implement agents to nodes.
-Only Python and OpenSSH are needed to manage the nodes.
-Ansible is reliable and should be composed carefully to prevent unwanted malware attacks.
+It should be able to develop refined and secured environments where Ansible doesn’t enable implementing agents to nodes.
+To manage the nodes, only Python and OpenSSH are required.
+The careful composition of Ansible is crucial to ensure reliability and prevent unwanted malware attacks.
 Ansible is not a tough part; it is easy to learn and implement.
 Many playbooks use Ansible as descriptive language, purely dependent on Jinja templates and YAML.

 To install Ansible, it is mandatory to have dual machines.
 One is the server, and the other is a node.
 The server behaves like the user’s managed node, and the node behaves like a controller one.

-- As a first step, it is recommended the control node get updated.
+- As a first step, it is advisable to update the control node.

 - It is mandatory to check the existing operating system; its version is updated.